This is a list of tips that should help you be more productive when working on Fuchsia.

-# Checkout the branch for the change you need to update (e.g. "myfeature"): $ git checkout myfeature # Update your git repository: $ git fetch # Update your branch: $ git rebase origin/master # Fixup and continue the rebase as necessary, until you see "Successfully rebased ..." # Then upload your newly updated code: $ jiri upload # OR $ git push origin HEAD:refs/for/master
+# Checkout the branch for the change you need to update (e.g. "myfeature"): $ git checkout myfeature # Update your git repository: $ git fetch # Update your branch: $ git rebase origin/main # Fixup and continue the rebase as necessary, until you see "Successfully rebased ..." # Then upload your newly updated code: $ jiri upload # OR $ git push origin HEAD:refs/for/main

 When you've been working for more than a day, and you need to "sync your code" with upstream (you generally want to do this at least once per day):

 # Commit any in-progress work, then # Checkout the stable upstream you last sync'd $ git checkout JIRI_HEAD # Update your local repository (this will include updates for prebuilts, third # party repositories, and so on): $ jiri update -gc # Now to switch back to, and update your working branch (e.g. "myfeature"): $ git checkout myfeature # Updating "myfeature" with the latest stable code: $ git rebase JIRI_HEAD # Perform fixups and "git rebase --continue" until you get to "Successfully rebased ..."

 You can find more information on parts of workflows below.
 You can find more information on general git workflows in gitworkflows(7).
 You can find more information on git in general at git-scm.com/doc.